 Makhane Ki Kheer – Second in my list of Vrat Ka Khana is an absolutely delicious, fuss-free dessert.
 Made with creamy saffron & Cardamom flavoured coconut milk, roasted makhanas ( foxnuts), this kheer takes just minutes to whip up!

 As I went about making Makhane Ki Kheer yesterday, I decided to read up about makhana - also called fox nuts or lotus seeds.
 Its amazing how these fasting foods are such powerhouses of nutrition.
 Makhanas find an important place in the science of Ayurveda and also have been used in Chinese medicine since 3000 years!!

 Navaratri is celebrated twice a year and falls during the change of season.
 From an Ayurvedic perspective, eating heavier foods like meat, grains, alcohol, onion, garlic, etc. attract and absorb negative energies.
 These should be avoided during a seasonal change when our bodies tend to have low immunity.

-Makhane ki Kheer is a huge family favorite.
+Makhane ki Kheer is a huge family favourite.
 They love the soft, chewy texture of the makhana pieces in the kheer.
 Saffron and cardamom make this simple kheer so luxurious.
 As does the gentle crunch of pistachios on top.
 This recipe uses coconut milk, though you can use regular cow's milk too.
 Raw sugar in this dessert makes it refined sugar-free.
 You are very welcome to use regular sugar, jaggery or even dates to sweeten it naturally.